shuyao95/shuyao95.github.io/index.md

 - 2021.09 - 2022.04, Research Assistant, National University of Singapore (NUS)

 ## What's New
+- 2024.06: Our paper on "Heterogeneous Federated Zeroth-Order Optimization" is accepted to Differentiable Almost Everything workshop @ ICML 2024!
+- 2024.05: Our paper on "Prompt Optimization" is accepted to ICML 2024!
 - 2024.01: Our paper on "Training-free NAS" is accepted to ICLR 2024!
 - 2023.09: Our two papers are accepted to NeurIPS 2023!
 - 2023.05: I am honored to be the recipient of IMDA Excellence in Computing Prize (Best Ph.D.
 Thesis in NUS School of Computing) 2023 & the valedictorian for the class of NUS School of Computing Ph.D. graduates!